A Dozen Measures of a Fundable 501(c)(3) or (c)(4) Nonprofit Organization

 - Has received a letter from the IRS confirming that the organization is recognized as a 501(c)(3) or (c)(4) tax-exempt organization.

 - Is up and running, fully and properly functioning, with normal nonprofit business practices, policies, and procedures in place for the board and staff.
 Funders often REQUIRE policies in place that ensure non-discriminatory hiring and a workplace free of discrimination and harassment.
-Funders, and in particular granting organizations, mean to support nonprofits, not pay the bills for everything.
+Funders, and in particular granting organizations, mean to support the nonprofit’s mission, not pay the bills for everything.
 (There are some funders, however that may provide capacity building grants to assist in moving an organization from start-up to functional.)

 - Has a clear achievable mission and vision to actually achieve mission, including strategic and operational long-range plans tied to realistic budgets.

 - Has differentiated its mission, approach, or means to achieve its mission within the organization’s applicable community of practice.
-(The term “community” as used here doesn’t necessarily just refer to your geographically confined local community.
-It’s the community of people with an affinity for your cause, such as your members, and anyone else who you believe may be relevant to your efforts to achieve mission.)
+The term “community” as used here doesn’t necessarily just refer to your geographically confined local community.
+It’s the community of people with an affinity for your cause, such as your members, and anyone else who you believe may be relevant to your efforts to achieve mission.
 Funders tend to shun organizations that duplicate or overlap with other organization within the same community.